Goliathuzzzz/OTP_Group6/README.md

 ## 🎯 Matchmaking Algorithm

-The Qupids Speed Dating uses a compatibility based matchmaking algorithm to pair participants based on shared interests.
+Qupids Speed Dating uses a compatibility based matchmaking algorithm to pair participants based on shared interests.

 ### ⚙️ How It Works